The Best Affordable Housing Solutions From...

 How Iceni Homes works

-In order to achieve excellence in home building, our projects rely on close collaboration between our three housing associations: Colne Housing in Colchester, Suffolk Housing in Bury St. Edmunds and Hundred Houses in Cambridge.
+In order to achieve excellence in home building, our projects rely on close collaboration between our two housing associations: Colne Housing in Colchester and Hundred Houses in Cambridge.

 Iceni Homes offers a comprehensive house-building service – the only one of its kind in the UK.
 Planning, design and construction are all handled by our single organisation.
 This engenders efficiency, reduces costs, and ensures that all stakeholders directly influence the project, in order to build the very best homes possible.